aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/50_parallel processing/_index.en.md

 	alt="Step 5"
 >}}

+Choose the **Output** tab in the "Configuration panel" and remove all checkboxes that change the output from the step.
+It should look similar to the following:

+{{< figure
+		src="/images/parallel-step5b.png"
+		alt="Step 5b"
+>}}

+{{% notice warning %}}
+Make sure that *NONE* of the checkboxes are selected.
+If any of the check boxes are selected, you will likely receive a failure when executing the state machine.
+{{% /notice %}}

 ➡️ Step 6: You can then repeat the above step to add another **Lambda Invoke** action to the remaining placeholder in the **Parallel state**, changing the settings as follows:

 1. Change **State name** to `Thumbnail`